Flotta oil terminal: Processing

 Stabilised crude typically had the following properties.

 Stabilised crude oil from the storage tanks was routed via 48-inch diameter lines to either of the single point moorings (SPM) in Scapa Flow or to the jetty.
 LPG was loaded to the jetty.

 The SPM loading rate was 50,000 BPH.
 The jetty had an oil loading rate of 80,000 BPH.

 Ballast water from tankers was pumped to a 500,000 barrel storage tank.
 It was treated in a floatation unit before discharge via a 1.5 mile 36-inch diameter pipeline into the turbulent waters of the Pentland Firth to aid dispersal.

 Throughput

 The total oil throughput of the terminal up to the end of 1997 was 258,529 thousand tonnes.

 Peak production was 421,590 barrels/day on 4 November 1978.

-The oil production from 1998 (in 1000 tonnes) was:The total oil throughput of the terminal up to the end of 2021 was 358,630 thousand tonnes.

 Ownership

 The initial Occidental Group comprised: Occidental of Britain Incorporated, Allied Chemicals (Great Britain) Limited, Thomson North Sea Limited, and Getty Oil Britain Limited.

 In 1984 the Occidental Consortium comprised Occidental Petroleum (Caledonia) Limited, 36.50%; Texaco Britain Limited, 23.50%; International Thomson plc, 20.00%; Union Texas Petroleum Limited, 20.00%.

 Following the Piper Alpha disaster in July 1988 Elf Enterprises Caledonia Limited and its partners assumed ownership of the pipeline and the Flotta terminal.

 Repsol Sinopec Resources UK Limited became the major shareholder and operator in May 2000.